INTD-133 British Theatre

 MGMT-350 International Business

 A broad exposure to the turbulent, complex and expanding nature of business in the international environment.
 Considers the fundamental principles and practices of multi-national enterprises with both text and case studies.
-Prerequisites: ECON-201, ECON-202, or permission of instructor.
+Prerequisites: ECON-201, ECON-202, or instructor's permission.

 MGMT-351 Seminar in European Business Operations